 It has been some time since I have spoken on COVID-19 and how it has affected our insureds and Pennsylvania Lumbermens Mutual.

 Our business’s cash flow, like many of yours, has been negatively impacted, but we think we have weathered the worst in this area.
 We have noticed over the last 30 days significant improvement in cash flow.
 While many states have implemented regulations requiring insurance companies to hold in abeyance any cancellations for non-payment of premium, we have done our best to not only comply with these requirements, but also to try to demonstrate good business judgement as these regulations have started to lift.
 Many insureds have responded and worked with us in this area.
 Our goal is to continue to use good business judgement as we work with our policyholders to collect the roughly $9 million of premium that is 30 days past due to PLM because of these regulations.
-Our customer service staff, led ably by Traci Barber (email@example.com, 317-875-3790), would be happy to speak to you or your clients regarding premium payment difficulties.
+Our customer service staff, led ably by Traci Barber (firstname.lastname@example.org, 317-875-3790), would be happy to take your calls regarding premium payment difficulties.
 We encourage you to reach out sooner rather than later, for us to work together and try to head off a problem before it becomes a catastrophe.

 On the subject of claims, we saw fewer new claims reported in late March and April than normal, but the drop was not as significant as we expected.
 Further, we saw a surge in claims activity in May.
 This was probably because very few of our insureds had to completely shut down, remove vehicles from their auto policy, or reduce their sales exposures on their policies as their business did not perform as poorly as they initially expected (or we expected).
 Again, this is an uneven observation, and not meant to diminish the pain that many PLM insureds have endured during this difficult time.